bpp/bpp-manual/bpp-4-manual.md

 tree (A,B)R;
 bidirection  A R, B R as X Y phi=0.1,0.2
 ```
 The above figure illustrates the specifications of models A, B, C, and D of [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296).
 In models A, B1, and C, the introgression event is from the source branch RA to the target branch TC, with a new introgression branch SH created.
 The introgression probability ($\varphi = 0.1$) is assigned to the newly added introgression branch (SH) while $1 – \varphi$ is assigned to the other parent branch (TH).
-Models A, B1, and C are distinguished by using the keyword `tau` (which means the same as `tau-parent` in the Newick notation of the MSci model).
+Models A, B1, and C are distinguished by using the keyword `tau` (which means the same as `tau-parent` in the Newick notation of the MSC-I model).
 Model A assumes that the two parental species S and T of the hybridization node H have distinct ages from H, with $\tau_S > \tau_H$ and $\tau_T > \tau_H$.
 Thus we have `hybridization R A, T C as S H tau=yes, yes phi=0.10`: the first `yes` means that parental node S on the source branch RA has a distinct tau from node H and that the second `yes` means that parental node T on the target branch TC has a distinct tau from node H.  Note that there are often multiple ways of specifying the same MSC-I model and here you can specify model A by starting with the binary tree `((A, C), B)` and adding branch TH as a introgression event.
 Model A might appear to be nonsensical biologically since only contemporary species can exchange migrants.
 Nevertheless, model A may be used to represent introgressions from a ghost species not sampled in the sequence dataset.
 Suppose at time $\tau_S$ a speciation event generated two species SA and SH, and at $\tau_H$, species SH contributed migrants into species THC, but species SH has since become extinct or is otherwise not sampled in the data.
 This scenario matches model A.
 Model B1 assumes $\tau_S = \tau_H$ and $\tau_T > \tau_H$ so there is no new tau for parent S of the hybridization node H, and there is a new tau for parent T.  Thus we have `tau=no, yes`.
 Model B2 works similarly.
 In model C, none of parents S and T has a distinct age from H, so we have `tau=no, no`.
 One interpretation is that species C is a hybrid species.
 In model D for the bidirectional introgression (BDI) model, there is no distinction of source and target branches.
 We specify two phi values, assigned to the introgression (horizontal) branches: $\varphi_X = 0.1$ for node X (or into node X) and $\varphi_Y = 0.2$ for node Y (see above figure).

 ### The MSC-M Model